-The Rev. Billy James Hargis's allegations about a journalist on a right-wing radio station in Pennsylvania, and the subsequent demand of the journalist to be given free time on the station to respond, led to a Supreme Court case upholding the "fairness doctrine."
-Under the fairness doctrine, the Federal Commuications Commission can require broadcast licensees to devote time to discussing public issues and give each side of these issues fair coverage.
-(AP Photo of Hargis, who died in 2004, used with permission from The Associated Press.)
+The Rev. Billy James Hargis's allegations about a journalist on a right-wing radio station in Pennsylvania, and the subsequent demand of the journalist to be given free time on the station to respond, led to the Supreme Court case Red Lion Broadcasting v.
+FCC (1969) upholding the "fairness doctrine."
+Under the fairness doctrine, the Federal Communications Commission could require broadcast licensees to devote time to discussing public issues and give each side of these issues fair coverage.
+The Court said the doctrine did not violate the First Amendment.
+(AP Photo of Hargis, who died in 2004, used with permission from the Associated Press.)

 The Supreme Court decision in Red Lion Broadcasting Co. v.
 Federal Communications Commission, 395 U.S. 367 (1969), was a victory for those who believe that government ought to take steps to ensure that radio and television provide the public with a significant amount of information on public issues so that its members can make rational political decisions.
 Others contend the decision infringed on the First Amendment rights of broadcasters to exercise editorial discretion unimpeded with governmental mandates and air controversial material at their choosing.